Whataroa

 Whataroa is a small township in southern Westland on the West Coast of New Zealand's South Island.
-It is located on the western bank of the Whataroa River, with the village of Te Taho on the other side. passes through Whataroa on its route from Ross to the Franz Josef Glacier.
+It is located on alluvial flats to the west of the Whataroa River. passes through Whataroa on its route from Ross to Franz Josef / Waiau.
 Hari Hari is 31 km to the north-east, and Franz Josef is 32 km to the south-west.

 The population of Whataroa and its surrounding area was 288 in the 2013 census, a decrease of 117 from 2006.

 Whataroa is located in an agricultural area where dairying is the primary activity.
 The town contains establishments such as a school, two churches, and a dairy and tearooms.
+Whataroa is the base for tours of the nearby Waitangiroto Nature Reserve, the location of the only breeding colony of kōtuku or white heron (Ardea alba modesta) in New Zealand.